RodneyShag/Scala/readme.md

 - [More Notes](#more-notes)
 - [References](#references)

-## Intended Learning Strategy

-This repo is a concise summary and replacement of the [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html) tutorial.
+This repo is a concise summary and _replacement_ of the [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html) tutorial.
+Using the hyperlinks below is optional.

-Read this repo linearly from top to bottom.
-Although this repo provides hyperlinks to [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html), you do not need to click through the hyperlinks to learn Scala.
-They're provided just in case you need more information about a topic.

 ## [Introduction](https://docs.scala-lang.org/tour/tour-of-scala.html)